Morwenn/cpp-sort/doc/sorter-adapters.md

 2 | 2
 3 | 17
 4 | 176
-5 | 1778
+5 | 1384

-The algorithms 0 to 5 use an unrolled insertion sort.
+The algorithms 0 to 4 use an unrolled insertion sort.
+The algorithm 5 uses a double insertion sort.
 This family of algorithms is still a work in progress and more specializations will come in the future.

 The simple `low_moves_adapter` takes a `Sorter` template parameter so that it can fall back to that sorter when no specific algorithm exists for the given